Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 $ git clone email@example.com:your_name_here/elfi.git

-Install your local copy and the development requirements into a conda environment:
+Install your local copy and the development requirements into a conda environment.
+You may need to replace “3.6” in the first line with the python version printed in the previous step:

-$ conda create -n elfi python=3.5 numpy $ source activate elfi $ cd elfi $ make dev
+$ conda create -n elfi python=3.6 numpy $ source activate elfi $ cd elfi $ make dev

 Create a branch for local development: